Loren Leman: Early life and family

-Leman was born in Pomona, California, and grew up in Ninilchik, Alaska, in a Russian-speaking family of Alutiiq and Russian-Polish ancestry.
+Leman was born in Pomona, California, and grew up in Ninilchik, Alaska, in a Russian-speaking family of Alutiiq, Russian Creole, and Polish ancestry.
 They were commercial fishermen.
 He watched his father operate a fish trap during Territorial days, before this fishing method was outlawed by referendum in 1959.

 He subsequently has worked the family salmon setnet operation on Cook Inlet near Ninilchik.
 He longlined for halibut in Cook Inlet and harvested herring roe on kelp in Prince William Sound.
 Leman traces his long family history in Alaska to the marriage in Kodiak in 1798 between a Russian shipbuilder and an Alutiiq woman from Afognak.

 He graduated from Ninilchik High School in 1968.
 He received his bachelor's degree in civil engineering from Oregon State University in 1972 and master's degree in civil/environmental engineering from Stanford University in 1973.

 He and his wife Carolyn raised three children; Rachel, Joseph, and Nicole.
 Their younger daughter, Nicole, died in a hiking accident in New Zealand in December 2015.